-An overweight Wehrmacht sergeant (Gert Fröbe) delivering coffee to the bunkers sees the huge allied invasion fleet steaming off the coast of Normandy just before the bombardment opens up.
+- An overweight Wehrmacht sergeant (Gert Fröbe) is minding his own business delivering coffee to the bunkers, he then sees the huge allied invasion fleet steaming off the coast of Normandy just before the bombardment opens up.
+His reaction is understandable.

-Twinned with the Frenchman who watches Fröbe deliver the coffee every morning.
-He's ecstatically waving his Tricolore from his window even as the naval bombardment is tearing his house down.
+- Twinned with the Frenchman who watches Fröbe deliver the coffee every morning.
+He's ecstatically waving his tricolore flag from his window even as the naval bombardment is tearing his house down.

-"My old grandmother used to say, 'Anything mechanical, give it a good bash.'" [whacks vehicle with shillelagh - engine starts, much to everyone's surprise]
+"My old grandmother used to say, 'Anything mechanical, give it a good bash'." (whacks vehicle with shillelagh - engine starts, much to everyone's surprise)

 "Terribly sorry, old man.
 We simply landed here by accident."

 - Earlier, Col. Vandervoort tells General Gavin about a similarly scattered practice drop.
 Where did the colonel end up?
 "In the courtyard of a convent!"